-The theme park staple, a Hot Dog with Crisps, is $9.99.
+The theme park staple, a Hot Dog with Crisps, is $11.69.
 However, it’s the jacket potatoes (known as baked potatoes here in the US) that are really worth the visit.
-It can be difficult to choose between the four toppings for the jacket potato, which are beans and cheese, broccoli and cheese, shepherd’s pie, and loaded.
+It can be difficult to choose between the four toppings here, which are beans and cheese, broccoli and cheese, shepherd’s pie, and loaded.
 Each are $7.99, and the most popular two are the loaded (cheese, bacon, chives, and sour cream) and the shepherd’s pie (ground beef and veggies in a savory sauce topped with shredded cheese).

-The ever-present Golden Wonder potato crisp are available here, among many other locations, at $2.99 each.
+The ever-present Golden Wonder potato crisps (potato chips) are available here, among many other locations, at $3.25 each.

 King’s Cross Station (London waterfront)

-For the first time in Universal theme park history, an attraction’s queue is also a food and beverage destination.
-At any mass transit establishment, you are bound to find some sort of cart, kiosk, or stand that offers food and drink for weary travelers.
-Universal’s version of King’s Cross station is no exception.
+For the first time in Universal theme park history, an attraction’s queue is also a food-and-beverage destination.
+At any mass-transit establishment, you are bound to find some sort of cart, kiosk, or stand that offers food and drink for weary travelers, and Universal’s version of King’s Cross station is no exception.

 This is one of the best values, as it is easily shared and offers a pretty bountiful selection of four kinds of cheese, four kinds of fruit (two fresh, two dried), and a handful of crackers.

-A generous serving of classic hummus with a serving of sliced pita bread with celery and carrot sticks.
+A generous serving of classic hummus with a side of sliced pita bread and celery and carrot sticks.

 A soft, white bread sandwich roll is stuffed with honey-roasted ham and Swiss cheese.
 A creamy Dijon mustard is served on the side.
 A bag of crisps is provided, as well, though on some days we have been surprised to find cinnamon-flavored apple chips.

-To learn the ins and outs, and what to expect at Diagon Alley’s premiere dining establishment, check out our OI Universal Center page dedicated to the Leaky Cauldron.
+To learn the ins and outs of, and what to expect at, Diagon Alley’s premiere dining establishment, check out our OI Universal Center page dedicated to The Leaky Cauldron.
 To learn more about the specific details of the food offered within, read on.

 For lunch and dinner, the Leaky Cauldron offers a bounty of British favorites that are hearty and satisfying.

-This choice is very reminiscent of the pie offered over at the Three Broomsticks at Hogsmeade Village.
+This choice is very reminiscent of the pie offered over at The Three Broomsticks at Hogsmeade.
 It is very hearty and rich.

 If you want a larger serving of sausage than the Toad in the Hole, this is a better choice.
 Two sausages are placed on a bed of mashed potatoes and topped with sauteed onions.
 The portion of potatoes could be a little more generous, but the veggies continue to be a nice touch.